ITA Solo & Ensemble Competitions

 - No spoken comments are allowed, including any verbal count-offs.
 Audible dialogue of any kind will result in disqualification.

 - No identifying information (applicant's name, school, teacher, etc.) may be included in the uploaded audio file names or in any embedded metadata.
 Such information in an uploaded audio file is grounds for disqualification.

-- Attendance at the 2015 International Trombone Festival in Valencia, Spain is required of all finalists.
-Finalists and winning ensemble members are required to register for the 2015 ITF by April 1, 2015 in order to confirm their participation and to guarantee their finalist position.
-Alternates or runners-up may be invited to replace any contestant who fails to register by April 1, 2015.
+- Attendance at the 2016 International Trombone Festival in New York City, USA is required of all finalists.
+Finalists and winning ensemble members are required to confirm their participation at the 2016 ITF by March 15, 2016 in order to guarantee their finalist position.
+Alternates or runners-up may be invited to replace any contestant who fails to confirm by March 15, 2016.